No-Regret Gaussian Process Optimization of Time-Varying Functions: Problem setting

-where the first inequality is obtained by applying \ifnotappendix Inequality~\eqref{Eq:ucb} twice\fi \ifappendix Lemma~7 of \cite{kirschner2018informationdirectedsamplingbandits} twice \fi, once at~$x=x_t$ and once at~$x=x_t^*$.
+where the first inequality is obtained by applying Inequality~\eqref{Eq:ucb} twice, once at~$x=x_t$ and once at~$x=x_t^*$.
 The second inequality derives from the definition of~$x_t$.
 Then, as the sequence~$(\beta_t)_{t \geq 0}$ is non-decreasing, at horizon~$T$, the cumulative regret is bounded by:

-We then follow the exact same steps as Makarova et al. in~\cite{makarova2021} (Appendix A.1.1 Step 4), except that we replace their fixed upper bound~$\bar{\rho}$ on the noise variance proxy by our time varying variance-proxy~$\sigma^2(1+(T-1)^\alpha) (\leq \sigma^2 T^\alpha$ for~$T$ large enough):
+We then follow the exact same steps as \cite{makarova2021} (Appendix A.1.1 Step 4), except that we replace their fixed upper bound~$\bar{\rho}^2$ on the noise variance proxy by our time varying variance-proxy~$\sigma^2(1+(T-1)^\alpha) (\leq \sigma^2 T^\alpha$ for~$T$ large enough):

 with~$\gamma_T$ the maximum information gain at~$T$ defined as